-CSTN145 Ext.
-Finish, Stair and Metal SF Credits: 3
+CSTN145 Exterior Finish, Metal Soffit and Fascia Credits: 3

-Students in attendance will learn about the installation of windows, exterior doors, locksets, and hardware.
-Also covered is the installation of exterior corners, soffit, fascia, cornices, and exterior sidings in conjunction with (CSTN161 Construction Concepts & Building Lab II).
+Students will learn about the installation of windows, exterior doors, locksets, and hardware.
+Also covered is the installation of exterior corners, soffit, fascia, cornices, and exterior sidings.

 CSTN148 Blueprint Reading, Codes and Estimating Credits: 3